MolSSI/molssi-hub/README.md

 ## QUICK START

-Check out the quick-start section on the chemhub [documentation](XXXX)
+Check out the quick-start section on the MolSSI-AI Container Hub [documentation](XXXX)